 Like tea, salad should be steeped.
 The spices in the salad need time to fully unfold their flavor.
 Try it for yourself and see!
 Wait a bit after preparing it to experience the salad taking more of the flavor from the spices.
 So, in short, follow these steps and thank us afterwards: 1.
 Season the salad 2.
 Steep the salad 3.
 Enjoy.

-Not all minerals are created equal.
+Not all minerals are created equally.

 The fact that salt can be dangerous is no exaggeration.
 The American Heart Association recommends limiting our sodium intake to 1,500 milligrams, or in other words, a little less than ¾ a teaspoon of salt.
 This isn’t to say the taste of our food should suffer as a result of that.
 We can still avoid health problems by simply cooking with fresh ingredients and staying aware of the recommended daily salt intake.
 This can help you make more responsible decisions, not anxious ones.